FabioChiodini/ProjectSpawntck/README.md

 - An ELK stack gets started in Kubernetes (GKE)
 - Honeypot instances are started in Cloud Foundry (Pivotal Web services)
 - Some local docker containers perform Service discovery and mapping for the different application components
+- [Optional] A local honeypot (deployed as a docker container to the launcher VM in AWS) that listens to port 8081 and logs to the ELK stack
 - [Optional] Istio to provide telemetry for some of the pods deployed to Kubernetes
 - [Optional] Project riff to show how to deploy Functions on top of Kubernetes